Sunline: Retirement and records

-Race Record
+Race record

 Stud record

 Sunline went into retirement at the McKee property near Auckland and produced four foals.
 Two of her progeny won races, Sunstrike (2004 filly, by Rock of Gibraltar) and Sun Ruler (2005 colt, by Zabeel).
-Sun Ruler and Sunstrike met for the first time in a race on 19 December 2009 at Te Rapa with Sun Ruler defeating his older half-sister, Sunstrike, by a nose.
+Sun Ruler and Sunstrike were both trained by Stephen McKee and met in a race on 19 December 2009 at Te Rapa with Sun Ruler defeating his older half-sister, Sunstrike, by a nose.

-Sun Ruler now stands at stud in New Zealand.
+Sun Ruler stood at stud in New Zealand from 2012 until 2017 and died 12 February 2022.

 Sunline also left the unraced Sunalta (2006 filly, by Rock of Gibraltar) and the unplaced Sunsett (2007 filly, by Hussonet).

 In 2011, Sunline became a grandmother for the first time, when her 3rd foal and 2nd daughter, Sunalta, produced a bay filly by the Danzig stallion, Librettist.
 In 2012, Sunalta foaled a chestnut filly by the Zafonic stallion, Iffraaj (GB) and Sunstrike foaled a bay colt by the Street Cry stallion, Per Incanto (USA).